Hours: 10 a.m. - 4 p.m., Admission: $11 Adults, $6 Child

 Cost: $15 to help cover costs associated with materials and meals.

 License renewal or college credit will be made available.
-All workshop activities are aligned to the Iowa Core for science, with connections to literacy, math, and social studies.
+All workshop activities are aligned with the Next Generation Science Standards and the Iowa Core for science, with connections to literacy, math, and social studies.

 For Questions, call the Zoo Education Office: 515-974-2557

 Participants in our workshops engage in relevant inquiry investigations that are connected to the Iowa Core and Next Generation Science Standards, learn research-based instructional practices, and gain knowledge and ideas that will be useful in their classrooms.
 Lessons are flexible, allowing teachers to adjust for their students’ abilities; and relate to all age groups in several subject areas (science, literacy, mathematics, social studies, and the arts).